Prathamesh-Patil-GitHub/practice-programs/README.md

-# 550+ Practice Programs for Learning C, C++, Java, Python, PHP and Leetcode Solutions.
+# 550+ Practice Programs for Learning C, C++, Java, Python, Go, PHP and Leetcode Solutions.

-This repository contains a collection of practice programs that I have developed while learning C, C++, Java, Python, and PHP since 2019.
+This repository contains a collection of practice programs that I have developed while learning C, C++, Java, Python, Go and PHP since 2019.
 The programs cover various aspects of programming, including basic syntax and software development concepts.

 The purpose of this repository is to showcase my progress as a programmer and provide an opportunity for others to learn from my code.
 Feel free to explore the programs and provide feedback on how I can improve my coding skills.